LoginSHOPshop

 Growth Minded Patriotism

 I’m re-engaging in the political process after taking a long break since the last election cycle.
-Over the last couple of years, I switched from being a lifelong news junky who wrote letters to the editor frequently, to a podcast fanatic who was trying to figure out her own mindset and how to go forward […]
+Over the last couple of years, I switched from being a lifelong news junky who wrote letters to the […]

 By